 John Cropp Stadium

-University of Kentucky athletics director Mitch Barnhart announced that the new $9.5 million softball facility has been named John Cropp Stadium during a dedication ceremony on Saturday, April 13.
-Cropp has spent more than half a century in athletics, including the last 20-plus years as an administrator at Kentucky, and he has worked directly with the Wildcat softball program since its inception in 1997.
+John Cropp Stadium was opened in April 2013 and named in honor of John Cropp, the longtime administrator at Kentucky.
+Cropp spent more than half a century in athletics, including 20-plus years as an administrator at Kentucky, and worked directly with the Wildcat softball program since its inception in 1997 until his retirement.

-"There are people who transcend institutions and generations while making an impact on the lives of many," Barnhart said.
-"John has been that person in college athletics and at the University of Kentucky.
+“There are people who transcend institutions and generations while making an impact on the lives of many,” Athletics Director Mitch Barnhart said at the stadium’s dedication.
+“John has been that person in college athletics and at the University of Kentucky.
 His wisdom and love for athletes, coaches and staff have been a blessing to all of us and we are honored and proud to have worked with him.
-This is a fitting tribute for all he has done for our softball program, our athletic department and our University."
+This is a fitting tribute for all he has done for our softball program, our athletic department and our University.”

-During his tenure, Cropp has witnessed the newborn program emerge into a nationally prominent squad.
+During his two-plus decades with UK Athletics, Cropp was instrumental in a number of different programs, most notably football and softball.
+During his tenure, Cropp has witnessed the newborn softball program emerge into a nationally prominent squad.

-UK is set to host the 2013 Southeastern Conference Tournament May 8-11, which will mark the first time the program has played host to the nationally recognized four-day tournament for the conference's automatic berth into the NCAA Tournament.
+Less than a month after its opening, John Cropp Stadium was the site of the 2013 Southeastern Conference Tournament, which marked the first time the program played host to the nationally recognized four-day tournament for the conference’s automatic berth into the NCAA Tournament.